JameerBabu/my2-pinjari/README.md

 | Volley Ball       | Helps Body Building       | 5 |
 | Foot Ball         | Helps Body Building       | 5 |

+---
+### Quotes

+*Alan Turing* :
+> Machines take me by surprise with great frequency.

+*John Forbes Nash Jr* :
+> I can observe the game theory is applied very much in economics.

+*Yann LeCunn* :
+> Our intelligence is what makes us human, and AI is an extension of that quality.